Conway and Llanrwst Railway: Construction

 Construction of the railway began in August 1860.
 By this time the CHR had become part of the London and North Western Railway (LNWR), and the board of the LNWR decided to purchase the Conway and Llanrwst Railway Company and run the railway as a branch of their main line to Holyhead.
 By 1863 the railway was a part of the LNWR.

 Opening

 The line opened on 16 June 1863.
-In July 1865, the LNWR gained a further Act enabling an extension of the line to Betws y Coed, which was then becoming a favoured tourist attraction.
+In July 1865, the LNWR gained a further act of Parliament, the London and North Western Railway (Additional Powers, Wales) Act 1865 (28 & 29 Vict. c. cccxxxiv) enabling an extension of the line to Betws y Coed, which was then becoming a favoured tourist attraction.
 This extension was opened in 1868.

 The route today

 The Conway and Llanrwst Railway continues to operate in 2008, as part of the Conwy Valley Line.